PaimaStudios/paima-engine-docs/docs/home/5 - chain-data-extensions.md

 Note that extensions of different types often require slightly different fields &ndash; this will be described in their respective sections.
 However, here is a quick overview of the purposes of each field in the above config:

 - `name`: This field allows you to refer to this particular extension when using the Paima SDK functions for accessing the data it has collected;
-- `type`: This specifies which extension you want to use, currently supporting three values corresponding to the three types of extensions described in later subsections:
+- `type`: This specifies which extension you want to use, currently supporting values corresponding to the types of extensions described in later subsections:
   - `"erc721"`,
   - `"erc20"`,
+  - `"erc20-deposit"`,
-  - `"erc20-deposit"`;
+  - `"generic"`;
 - `contractAddress`: The address of the contract to read data from;
 - `startBlockHeight`: The starting blockheight from which you want the data to be read, zero by default; You should always set this to the block height that the smart contract was deployed on when in production.
 - `scheduledPrefix`: For extensions that trigger scheduled inputs (ERC721 and ERC20Deposit) specifies the prefix used with these scheduled inputs;